HarshRaj2717/CodeForces/README.md

-# CodeForces-Python-PVT
+# CodeForces-PVT
-Solutions to CodeForces problems written in Python.
+Solutions to CodeForces problems.